Radon in Buildings

 Indoor radon concentrations are almost always higher than outdoor concentrations.
 Once inside a building, the radon cannot easily escape.
 The sealing of buildings to conserve energy reduces the intake of outside air and worsens the situation.
 Radon levels are generally highest in cellars and basements because these areas are nearest to the source and are usually poorly ventilated.

-What are exposure limits for indoor radon?
+What are the exposure limits for indoor radon?

 Back to top